Blog Post December 9, 2025 | 14 minutes read

 • Make your product description as clear, relevant and skimmable as possible

-You should also consider adding reviews — according to Forrester’s The Future Of Commerce (US) Vision Report, over three-quarters of US Gen Z and Millennial online adults say it’s important that brands offer ratings and reviews on their website.
+You should also consider adding star rating and reviews — according to Forrester’s The Future Of Commerce (US) Vision Report, over three-quarters of US Gen Z and Millennial online adults say it’s important that brands offer ratings and reviews on their website.

 Pro tip: Use bullet points for key features and keep paragraphs to make your descriptions more readable, especially on mobile.